AbsoluteStratos/VRC_Graffiti/README.md

 | Does this work for VRC SDK version xx.xx.xx?

-Odds are yes, the shield up to indicates which verion I have personally tested but compatability with newer/older versions is very likely but not "officially" supported.
+Odds are yes, the shield up top indicates which verion I have personally tested but compatability with newer/older versions is very likely but not "officially" supported.

 ## Contact / Support